NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 ### 2<sup>nd</sup> step: Set up Anaconda environment

 Use the `env_example.yml` file that can be found in the aforementioned repo to create the new Anaconda environment.
 You can do it to a directory of your choosing.
 There are three main directories on Eagle where you can install the new environment, namely `/home`, `/scratch`, and `/projects`.
-Depending on your needs, you have to choose one of these three.
 Please go to [NREL HPC resources page](https://nrel.github.io/HPC/) to find more information about [the various Eagle directories](https://nrel.github.io/HPC/languages/python/NREL_python.html) and [how to create new Anaconda environments](https://nrel.github.io/HPC/languages/python/conda.html).

-For example:
+*Example:*

-Create a directory `/scratch/$USER/github-repos/` if you don't have one already.
-Clone the repo there, and `cd` to the repo directory.
-You can also create a directory where all your Anaconda environments will reside, e.g. `/scratch/$USER/conda-envs/`.
-Assuming you want to install the environment on your `scratch` directory, you can do the following:
+Create a subdirectory `/scratch/$USER/github-repos/`.
+Then, `cd` there and clone the repo.
+Assuming you want to install your new environment in your `scratch` directory, you can also create a directory that will contain all your Anaconda environments, e.g. `/scratch/$USER/conda-envs/`:
 ```
 conda env create --prefix=/scratch/$USER/conda-envs/myenv -f env_example.yml
 ```

 ### 3<sup>rd</sup> step: Run OpenAI Gym on a single node/single core

-After the environment is created, you need to make sure everything is working correctly.
+Now we need to make sure everything is working correctly.
 For OpenAI Gym, you can test your installation by running a small example using one of the standard Gym environments (e.g. `CartPole-v0`).

 Begin by activating the enironment and start a Python session
 ```